Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/002-Node-Module-System.md

 Inside that class, when we want to raise an event, we can use `this.emit(...)`.
 This works because `this` refers to the instance of our custom class, which already **extends** `EventEmitter`, so it has access to all of its methods. (`this.emit(...)` is the **same as** `logger.emit(...)`, because `this` refers to the same instance )

 Finally, in `app.js`, instead of creating an instance of `EventEmitter` directly, we create an instance of our custom class (`Logger`).
 This way, we ensure we are always working with the **same object** — both for emitting and listening to events.

+# HTTP Module

+The server we create from http.createServer is actually an EventEmitter.
+So, it has event listening and emitting capabilities. (_app1.js_)

+In _app2.js_ and _app3.js_, we have used the HTTP module to create a server/backend for our application.
+(Here, when we had routes, we had to add them in a linear way, which results in more code.)
+But actually, in the future, we will use a framework called **Express**, which provides a cleaner structure to handle the various routes.

+Internally, the **Express** framework is built on top of the **HTTP module** in Node.js.